Fohdeesha/reboot-lan/2019/Web/Guide/documentation/index.md

 ## Setting up - Network & Power
 Being a LAN party, each attendee is expected to bring their own PC or console setup including monitors/TVs.
-Please bring an ethernet cable as well.
+Please bring an ethernet cable and a power strip as well.
 Each attendee gets their own cubicle - power outlets and a network jack is available under each cubicle for your use.
 Multiple monitors are welcome.

 If you have special requirements, such as wanting a 10gbE connection, or bringing a server, just find a staff member and they will get you set up.